dwp/govuk-casa/docs/api/bootstrap.md

   serviceName: 'My little CASA app',

   sessions: {
-    // cookiePath (String; optional; default sames as mountUrl)
+    // cookiePath (String; optional; default same as mountUrl)
     // Session cookie is set to be valid for this URL path.
     // Note: changing this from `/` to `/some/sub/path` whilst there are still
     // session cookies in the wild, will cause conflict and prevent CASA from
-    // expirying those existing `/` cookies.
+    // expiring those existing `/` cookies.
 Resolution is for user to close and
     // reopen browser, or clear all cookies manually.
     cookiePath: '/',